mykola-danyliuk/UserAggregationService/README.md

    docker-compose -f docker-compose.demo.yml up
    ```
 3. Access the application at `http://localhost:8080/users`.

+4. Access the Swagger UI at `http://localhost:8080/swagger-ui.html`.

-4. To stop the application, use the following command:
+5. To stop the application, use the following command:
    ```bash
    docker-compose -f docker-compose.demo.yml down
    ```